 Paleo Tapioca Pudding Recipe

-Add the honey, salt, vanilla bean paste and bring to a boil over medium heat, stir constantly.
+- Add the honey, salt, vanilla bean paste and bring to a boil over medium heat, stirring constantly.

-Once at a boil, reduce the heat to low and continue cooking for 5 minutes whilst stirring.
+- Once at a boil, reduce the heat to low and continue cooking for 5 minutes while stirring.

-Once combined, add the egg mix into the pot and stir in with the rest of the pudding.
+- Once combined, add the egg mixture to the pot and stir in with the rest of the pudding.

-Cook on low for 2-3 minutes whilst stirring constantly, do this until the pudding has thickened.
+- Cook on low for 2-3 minutes while stirring constantly, do this until the pudding has thickened.

-As with most people on the paleo diet you may be after the nutritional information, if this is the case then you can find it right below.
-Please keep in mind this information is an estimate as I simply used an online tool to calculate it.
+As with most people on the paleo diet you may be after the nutritional information, if this is the case, then you can find it right below.
+Please keep in mind this information is an estimate as I just used an online tool to calculate it.

 This information doesn’t take into account any extras that you might have with the pudding such as fruit.

-This paleo tapioca pudding is certainly delicious and I really hope that you end up agreeing.
-If you have some feedback, thoughts, tips or anything else then please feel free to leave a comment right below.
+This paleo tapioca pudding is undoubtedly delicious, and I hope that you end up agreeing.
+If you have some feedback, thoughts, tips or anything else, then please feel free to leave a comment right below.